 Let’s consider a few scriptures that make plain what it is Christians are “given” when they are called.
 We must clear up all possible confusion.

 In Matthew, Christ’s disciples asked, “Why speak you unto them [the multitudes who heard Him] in parables?”
 (13:10).
 His answer summarizes how and with what God calls: “He answered and said unto them, Because it is given unto you to know the mysteries of the kingdom of heaven [or kingdom of God], but to them it is not given” (vs. 11).
 The next several verses amplify what He meant, explaining how many in the world can hear the truths of God (the “mysteries of the kingdom”) but not grasp them.
-Since the overwhelming majority of mankind is not being drawn by the power of God’s Spirit, they have not been given the ability to comprehend God’s Word.
+Since the overwhelming majority of mankind are not being drawn by the power of God’s Spirit, they have not been given the ability to comprehend God’s Word.

 How does this apply to you?
 The answer directly explains how to know if God is calling you: A calling, in the simplest terms, is understanding the truths of God when you see, read or hear them.

 Ask yourself: “Do I understand Bible teachings and truths when I hear them?
-Do the scriptures about the gospel of the kingdom of God; the plan of salvation and the purpose of human existence; climactic, soon-coming prophesied events; God’s warning message to His people; His Law—including the Sabbath command—the Holy Days; tithing; clean and unclean meats; the one true Church; and many other teachings make sense to me?”
+Do the scriptures about the gospel of the Kingdom of God; the plan of salvation and the purpose of human existence; climactic, soon-coming prophesied events; God’s warning message to His people; His Law—including the Sabbath command—the Holy Days; tithing; clean and unclean meats; the one true Church; and many other teachings make sense to me?”

 When you read or hear these things in our magazines, books, booklets, articles and The World to Come programs, do they have meaning to you?
 Are you grasping them?
 Are they plain to your understanding?
 Do you see them as special knowledge others do not have?
 Do you feel tempted to pinch yourself in disbelief that you could be shown things of which the masses have no idea?

 If the answers to these questions are “yes,” then God is calling—“drawing”—you!
-The mysteries of the kingdom of God are being given to you!
+The mysteries of the Kingdom of God are being given to you!

 Babies are born knowing nothing.
 They do not know even the basics of right and wrong.
 They have to be taught virtually everything.
 Similarly, the world does not know the things of God—spiritual right from spiritual wrong.
 But with the knowledge of these things comes the responsibility to act on them.